Redshift: Cosmological

-where H_{0} is the present-day Hubble constant, and z is the redshift.
+where t is age of the object after the big bang, H_{0} is the present-day Hubble constant, and z is the redshift.
+For these large redshifts, the age of the universe, t(z), is small, meaning that the light was emitted when the universe was young.

 The cosmological redshift is commonly attributed to stretching of the wavelengths of photons due to the stretching of space.
 This interpretation can be misleading.

 As required by general relativity, the cosmological expansion of space has no effect on local physics.
 There is no term related to expansion in Maxwell's equations that govern light propagation.
 The cosmological redshift can be interpreted as an accumulation of infinitesimal Doppler shifts along the trajectory of the light.

 There are several websites for calculating various times and distances from redshift, as the precise calculations require numerical integrals for most values of the parameters.

 Distinguishing between cosmological and local effects

 The redshift of a galaxy includes both a component related to recessional velocity from expansion of the universe, and a component related to the peculiar motion of the galaxy with respect to its local universe.
 The redshift due to expansion of the universe depends upon the recessional velocity in a fashion determined by the cosmological model chosen to describe the expansion of the universe, which is very different from how Doppler redshift depends upon local velocity.
 Describing the cosmological expansion origin of redshift, cosmologist Edward Robert Harrison said, "Light leaves a galaxy, which is stationary in its local region of space, and is eventually received by observers who are stationary in their own local region of space.
 Between the galaxy and the observer, light travels through vast regions of expanding space.
 As a result, all wavelengths of the light are stretched by the expansion of space.
 It is as simple as that..."
 Steven Weinberg clarified, "The increase of wavelength from emission to absorption of light does not depend on the rate of change of a(t) [the scale factor] at the times of emission or absorption, but on the increase of a(t) in the whole period from emission to absorption."